 The day of your procedure:

-The effects of radiosurgery may take weeks or months to be seen.
-The prognosis depends on the condition being treated.
-Many times, your health care provider will monitor your progress using imaging tests such as MRI and CT scans.
+The effects of CyberKnife treatment may take weeks or months to be seen.
+Prognosis depends on the condition being treated.
+Your health care provider will likely monitor your progress using imaging tests such as MRI and CT scans.

-Chang EF, Quigg M, Oh MC, et al; Epilepsy Radiosurgery Study Group.
+Chang EF, Quigg M, Oh MC, et al. Epilepsy Radiosurgery Study Group.
 Predictors of efficacy after stereotactic radiosurgery for medial temporal lobe epilepsy.
 Neurology.
-2010 Jan 12;74(2):165-72.
+2010;74:165-172.

 Ewend MG, Morris DE, Carey LA, et al. Guidelines for the initial management of metastatic brain tumors: role of surgery, radiosurgery, and radiation therapy.
 J Natl Compr Canc Netw.
 2008;6:505-513.